 NEWS: The 3rd International Conference on evidence-based policy in long-term care took place between the 31st August and the 3rd September 2014.
-Programme, abstracts, and presentation slides can be accessed here.
+Programme, abstracts, presentation slides, plenary videos and conference photos can be accessed here.

 Listen to the experts with our new 10 Minutes with ILPN interview series!
 Click here to hear the views of international experts on the key challenges for long term care systems around the world.